The non-minimal 3-form cosmology and the rise of the cuscuton: Conclusion and Summary

 Overall, based on the analysis done in this work, it appears that the non-minimal theory of a 3-form is special: unlike other massive gauge theories, it preserves the degrees of freedom, admits well-behaved branches, and also those that need further investigations into the non-linear regime, which is an exciting avenue to pursue in future research.

-\textit{A. H. would like to thank Elisa G. M. Ferreira for useful discussion.
-A. H. also thanks the organizers of Corfu2025; MPP Munich, and, in particular, Prof. Dieter L\"ust, for hospitality during her visit, when part of this work was carried out.
+\textit{A. H. would like to thank Elisa G. M. Ferreira, and Misao Sasaki for very useful discussions.
+A. H. also thanks the organizers of Corfu2025; MPP Munich, and, in particular, Prof. Dieter L\"ust, for hospitality during her visit, when part of this work was carried out, and for useful comment on the paper.
 The work of A. H. was supported in part by JSPS KAKENHI No.~24K00624, and by the World Premier International Research Center Initiative (WPI), MEXT, Japan. }